Police pay round will be interesting

 Legally, police cannot go on strike but Police Association president Chris Cahill warned Police Minister Stuart Nash that frustration may materialise in more staff leaving the force.

-The Coalition has promised 1800 new frontline officers over three years but police say recruitment will not cover the “churn rate” of police leaving the force.
+The Coalition Government has promised 1800 new frontline officers over three years but police say recruitment will not cover the “churn rate” of police leaving the force.

 This will be very interesting, if an agreement can’t be reached.